JuanHidalgo790/JuanHidalgo790.github.io/_pages/markdown.md

 }
 $$

-Therefore, the wave equation is reached
+Therefore, the wave equation, in terms of pressure, can be found

 $$
 \displaylines{